Rchintalapati0111/Android_world_challenge/results.md

 Previous Actions:
 None
-Response: {'action_type': 'OPEN_APP', 'name': 'Camera', 'reasoning': 'To take a photo, we first need to open the Camera app.'}
+Response: {'action_type': 'OPEN_APP', 'name': 'Camera', 'index': None, 'reasoning': 'To take a photo, the camera app needs to be opened first.'}

 --- Step 2 ---
 Goal: Take a photo using the camera app